jakubfolta/Portfolio/src/markdown-files/project-6.md

 demo: "https://wantaki.app/"
 number: 6
 ---
 Very useful app if you are tired of receiving missed gifts.
-Create a list of items you want to get and then share a link with the world.
+Create a list of items you want to get, and then share it with the world!
 Simple as that ;).
-Basic functionality is done but I have an idea of other features to implement like: pagination, create collections of items, other color themes, reset the password, google login, add images to our items.
+Basic functionality is done but I will implement other features like: pagination, collections of items, other color themes, resetting the password, google login, adding images to our items.